GSA/ficam-playbooks/_fpki/fpki_PDVAL.md

 ### Forward vs. Reverse Certification Paths
 Certification paths can be constructed in the forward direction (from target certificate to trust anchor), the reverse direction (from trust anchor to target certificate), or a combination of both.
 The decision is based on the PKI structure/environment.

-> **_Note:_** _Deciding between forward and reverse direction paths can be an important consideration.
-For example, forward paths may be better suited for hierarchical PKIs and reverse paths may be better suited for distributed PKIs.
-Sometimes a combination of both paths may be best suited_.

 {% include alert-success.html heading="Note" content="Deciding between forward and reverse direction paths can be an important consideration.
 For example, forward paths may be better suited for hierarchical PKIs and reverse paths may be better suited for distributed PKIs.
 Sometimes a combination of both paths may be best suited." %}